jesusjimsa/Formal-Languages-Automata-and-Compilers-UAIC/README.md

 	- the left side of an assignment has the same type as the right side
 	- the parameters of a function call have the types from the function definition

-Error messages should be provided if these conditions do not hold;
+Error messages should be provided if these conditions do not hold.
 You must provide the evaluation of arithmetic expressions in a program; if a program in syntactically and semantically correct, for every call of the form print(expr), the actual value of expr will be printed, otherwise only the errors will showed.